ewfx/gaidp-blizzard/README.md

 ## 🔥 What did we did better ?

-- ✅ Embeddings Accuracy Boost – Improved from 56% to 70%, enhancing retrieval quality and precision.
+- ✅ Embeddings Accuracy Boost – Improved from 56% to 70%, enhancing retrieval quality and precision using MatryoshkaLoss.
 - ✅ Cross-Encoder for Reranking – Optimized search relevance by reranking retrieved policy chunks for better compliance assessment.
 - ✅ Interactive Rule Generation with LLM – AI-assisted rule creation using interactive prompts, making regulatory compliance automation more efficient.
 - ✅ Custom Synthetic Dataset – Built a high-quality dataset for training, ensuring better generalization and domain-specific accuracy.